kevinpollet/maven-github-plugin/Readme.md

 		</plugins>
 	</build>

 After that you have to configure the goals of the maven plugin.
-If you are not familiar with this step, look at [Maven documentation](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
+If you're not familiar with this step, see [Maven documentation](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

 ### maven-github-plugin available goals